Sharpness, Restart and Acceleration: Restart With Known Primal Gap

-In this section we assume that we know the optimum $f^*$ of the problem \eqref{eq:optim_pb_intro}, or have an exact termination criterion.
-This is the case for example in zero-sum matrix games problems or projections on convex sets.
-We assume again that $f$ is satisfies \eqref{eq:smooth} with parameters $(s,L)$ on a set $J$ and \eqref{eq:KL} with parameters $(r,\mu)$ on a set~$K$.
-Given an initial point $x_0$ we assume that smoothness and sharpness are satisfied simultaneously on the sublevel set $\{x,\: f(x) \leq f(x_0) \}$.
-We recall that given $x_0$ and a target accuracy $\epsilon$, the Universal Fast Gradient Method outputs a point $y \triangleq \mathcal{U}(x_0,\epsilon,t)$, such that
+Here, we assume that we know the optimum $f^*$ of \eqref{eq:optim_pb_intro}.
+This is the case for example in zero-sum matrix game problems or over-parametrized least-squares without regularization.
+We assume again that $f$ satisfies the generic smoothness assumption \eqref{eq:smooth} and the {\L}ojasiewicz growth condition \eqref{eq:KL} on its initial sublevel set.
+We use again the universal gradient method $\mathcal{U}$.
+Here however, we can stop the algorithm when it reaches the target accuracy as we know the optimum $f^*$, i.e. we stop after $t_\epsilon$ inner iterations such that $x = \mathcal{U}(x_0,\epsilon,t_\epsilon)$ satisfies $f(x)-f^* \leq \epsilon$, and write $x \triangleq \mathcal{C}(x_0,\epsilon)$ the output of this method.